chrissandico/hockey_stats_app/IMPLEMENTATION_SUMMARY.md

 - Enhanced logging for better debugging and tracking
 - Improved state management for loading indicators

+### 6. Shot Logging Simplification

+Streamlined the shot logging process by removing redundant data entry.

+Key implementations:
+- Removed the "Was it on goal?" checkbox since all logged shots are considered on goal
+- Updated the GameEvent model to reflect this simplification
+- Simplified the shot logging UI to focus on essential information
+- Updated Google Sheets integration to match the simplified data structure
+- Enhanced the shot logging workflow for better usability

+### 7. Google Sheets Integration Enhancement

+Improved the Google Sheets integration with a standardized column structure.

+Key implementations:
+- Implemented a consistent 13-column structure in the Events sheet:
+  - ID, GameID, Timestamp, Period, EventType, Team
+  - PrimaryPlayerID, AssistPlayer1ID, AssistPlayer2ID
+  - IsGoal, PenaltyType, PenaltyDuration
+  - YourTeamPlayersOnIce
+- Enhanced data validation and error handling
+- Improved sync reliability with better error messages
+- Updated documentation to reflect the exact column structure
+- Added example data in the documentation for clarity

 ## Technical Details

 ### Files Modified